evelyh/pick-the-ink/README.md

     - Regular profile pages containing basic info, i.e. username, full name, contact info, favourite styles, etc..
     - Features on the pages:
       - Profile Card
-        - The profile card on the left of the page showing the profile photo, bio, followers and followings
+        - The profile card on the left of the page shows the profile photo, bio, followers and followings
         - A dropdown list of followers/followings will show when clicking the followers/followings on the card
-        - You can naviagte to the followers'/followings' profile pages by clicking the dropdown lists of the followers/followings
+        - You can navigate to the followers'/followings' profile pages by clicking the dropdown lists of the followers/followings
         - Follow and unfollow other users (both customers and artists) by clicking the follow and unfollow button on others' profile pages
       - Edit your profile
-        - Users can edit their own profile on this page by clicking the `Edit your profile` button and fill in the popup form
+        - Users can edit their profiles on this page by clicking the `Edit your profile` button and filling in the popup form
-        - The editProfile form will update the change if users click on `comfirm`, otherwise, all the info will stay as previous
+        - The edit profile form will update the change if users click on `confirm`, otherwise, all the info will stay as previous

   - For artists, `/artistprofile` and `/artistgallery`
-    - Artists' profile pages which contains all the basic info in regular profile pages and also some additional info for artists, i.e. home location, artists' styles.
+    -  Artists' profile pages contain all the basic info in regular profile pages and also some additional info for artists, i.e. home location, and artists' styles.
     -  Users' views:
-      - Book an appoitment (artist's profile page)
+      - Book an appointment (artist's profile page)
-        - Book an appoitment by filling up the popup form.
+        - Book an appointment by filling up the popup form.
       - Gallery (artist's profile page)
         - Navigate to the artist's gallery
     - Artists' views: